martinmaguire89/milestone-project-2/README.md

 ## Issues when Testing
 * On certain screen sizes smaller than a large view all the heading where being pushed to the left along with the submit button.
 I corrected this by text centring all heading and the submit so that if flowed nicely when going to smaller screens and remained in the middle.
-* The pawcation header was slightly to the left of the screen on all screen sizes.
+* The Pawcation header was slightly to the left of the screen on all screen sizes.
 When testing this I found the navbar- heading was set with 15px padding right and 0 padding left.
 I fixed this by changing the padding to 15 px on the left too.
 This ensure it remained centred on all screen sizes.
-* when I reduced the screen to anything smaller than large screen size, I noticed that all my button where being stacked on top of each other in a column.
+* When I reduced the screen to anything smaller than large screen size, I noticed that all my button where being stacked on top of each other in a column.
 Also, the last two buttons where overlapping each other.
 This did not look pleasing on the eye.
 Speaking with my mentor he suggested I use a flexbox for my buttons.
 I used a flex-container to wrap my buttons which allowed for appropriate spacing between them stopping the overlapping.
 It also meant when I went to a smaller screen size the buttons where responsive and fitted appropriately onto two line.
-* when moving to smaller screens i noticed the large picture at that op of the page caused everything to move down and leave a big gap between the picture and paragraph.
+* When moving to smaller screens I noticed the large picture at the top of the page caused everything to move down and leave a big gap between the picture and paragraph.
 I noticed that I had the min height of the picture set to 360px in my css.
 I removed this and this allowed the rest of the page ot move up and leave no unnecessary gaps.
 * One issue I had with the JavaScript was adding info windows.
 As the code I found from Traversy media you tube video was different I had to change my code from the previous code institute video for rendering the map on the page to allow me to insert the info window.
 Once I done this however it allowed me to insert info windows with no issues.
 * When testing on different browser I found the code had not been optimised and used [Autoprefixer](https://autoprefixer.github.io/) to optimize it.
 I copied and pasted the code and it added the necessary code to fix this.